-Exclusive: White House and Ivanka Trump Propose New Spending On Child Care
+Exclusive: White House And Ivanka Trump Propose New Spending On Child Care

 "How much you make at your job should not determine the quality of care your child gets.
 That's why for millions of families who need it, access to these child care options will be free," Warren said in a video announcing her plan.

-In Congress there are child care bills from Democrats in both the House and the Senate designed to stimulate growth in child care availability, defray costs for families who can't afford it and pay providers a living wage.
+In Congress there are child care bills from Democrats in both the House and the Senate designed to stimulate growth in child care availability, defray costs for families that can't afford it and pay providers a living wage.
 The price tags on these plans run tens of billions of dollars each year, vastly more than the White House proposal.

-The White House official said these Democratic plans would cost "unsustainable amounts of taxpayer dollars," adding that Ivanka Trump sees her role as "as an advocate for producing legislation that actually has a viable path forward."
+The White House official said these Democratic plans would cost "unsustainable amounts of taxpayer dollars," adding that Ivanka Trump sees her role as "an advocate for producing legislation that actually has a viable path forward."

-Asked if she could work with Ivanka Trump on child care, Senator Patty Murray from Washington state, a leading Democrat on the issue, was polite.
+Asked if she could work with Ivanka Trump on child care, Sen. Patty Murray from Washington state, a leading Democrat on the issue, was polite.

 "I'm excited that more people are aware of the barrier that child care is to working families in order to achieve their economic dreams and take care of their families," said Murray.
 "So we welcome all ideas, but they have to be real ideas."